YeeJeremy/rcss/README.md

 account).
 Please contact me by email (jeremyyee@outlook.com.au) or through my github account to report any issues.

+An implementation in the *Julia* language is also available on my GitHub page.

 ## Problem Setting

 A convex switching system is basically a Markov decision process with: